arkig/spream/README.md

 since the LKV can be arbitrarily far in the past (i.e. beyond any window used when partitioning).
 This case is not covered in this library, because a) it means there is a strong dependency on the data, which would break the mechanism which allows the window partitioning to be implemented efficiently, and b) use cases where a meaningful past window bound cannot be set are rare (and probably bad!).
-For example, if you need a moving average with decay, it is reasonable to cut off the long tail of your decay function.
+For example, if you need a moving average with decay, it's probably reasonable to cut off the long tail of your decay function.

 ## What about Spark Streaming?